-Workforce Development offers a non-credit Commercial Driver License Training Program for individuals interested in entering the field of transportation.
-The 5 - 12 week program is offered on a regular basis with daytime, evening, and weekend options.
-The goal of the program is to provide the specialized training followed by either 3rd Party Testing or Wyoming DOT Testing to meet the Federal Motor Carrier Safety Administration's regulations that will go into effect February 2022 requiring entry-level drivers to complete training via a FMCSA registered program.
-The program offers training for entry-level as well as Class B to Class A upgrade.
-For more information call 307.532.8323 or 307.532.8213
+Workforce Development offers a non-credit Commercial Driver License Entry Level Driver Training Program for individuals interested in entering the field of transportation.
+The 40-50 hour program is offered on a regular basis with daytime, evening, and weekend options.
+The goal of the program is to provide the specialized training followed by either 3rd Party Testing or Wyoming DOT Testing to meet the Federal Motor Carrier Safety Administration's regulations that went into effect February 2022 requiring entry-level drivers to complete training via a FMCSA registered program.
+The program offers training for entry-level as well as Class B to Class A upgrade, Hazmat Endorsement, and Passenger Endorsement.
+For more information call 307.532.8323 or 307.532.8213 or 307.532.8365.

 EWC Workforce Development works with Goshen County residents who are parents and meet certain income and other eligibility guidelines, to access grant funds.
 This federally funded grant, TANF (Temporary Assistance for Needy Families) is made available by Wyoming Department of Family Services.
-For more information contact the Workforce Development Director, Donna White at 307.532.8323 or (307) 532.8213.
+For more information contact the Workforce Development Director, Donna White at 307.532.8323 or 307.532.8213.